-A number of people who have seen advertisements and anecdotal reports for Plexus Slim, a weight-loss supplement, have been smartly asking, “Is Plexus safe?”
-To answer this question, this article briefly explains what is Plexus, reviews the known information about Plexus Slim ingredients, their amounts, Plexus Slim side effects, and any known dangers of Plexus products.
+A number of people who have seen advertisements and anecdotal reports for Plexus Slim, a weight-loss supplement, have been smartly asking, “Is Plexus safe?” and “Are there Plexus dangers I should understand?”

-When evaluating the safety of a dietary supplement like Plexus products, it is important to know whether the supplement itself has undergone any testing and, if so, what kind(s).
+When evaluating the safety of a Plexus diet supplement, it’s important to know whether the supplement itself has undergone any testing and, if so, what kind(s).
 Ideally, for evaluating safety, it would be best to see that Plexus itself has not only undergone testing in humans, but that the testing was done in a randomized, double-blind, placebo-controlled trial in which both safety and efficacy were evaluated and the results were published in a peer-reviewed medical journal.

 While this level of research certainly exists for many supplements and natural ingredients, it does not exist for Plexus Slim.
 The company, Plexus Worldwide, claims on its website that “Its effectiveness has been clinically proven.”
 However, the company does not reference this claim and does not provide any additional information on its website to support it.

-A search of all the general databases for published medical research, including PubMed and Google Scholar, does not turn up any citations for studies on Plexus Slim® or on any product containing its proprietary blend of ingredients.
+A search of all of the general databases for published medical research, including PubMed and Google Scholar, does not turn up any citations for studies on Plexus Slim or on any product containing its proprietary blend of ingredients.